Making plans: A guide to parenting arrangements after separation or divorce

 - denying their extended family time with the children

-- Don't tell your children about your problems with the other parent.
+- Don't tell your children about your problems with the other parent or their legal adviser

-- Don't punish your children for misbehaviour by keeping them from seeing the other parent.
+- Don't punish your children for misbehaviour by keeping them from seeing or talking to the other parent

-If you and the other parent disagree about an issue such as the children's vacation schedule, don't talk about it in front of the children.
-Instead, plan a time for you and the other parent to have a telephone conversation or agree to communicate by e-mail.
-If you're still not able to resolve the dispute this way, you may wish to ask for help from people like a counsellor, mediator, elder, religious advisor, or lawyer.
+- Don’t speak negatively about the other parent to the children or where they can overhear.
+Don’t allow anyone else (such as friends, your parents and relatives or new partners) to do this either.
+For example, if you and the other parent disagree about an issue such as the children's vacation schedule, don't talk about it in front of the children.
+Instead, plan a time for you and the other parent to have a telephone conversation or agree to communicate by email or text.
+If you're still not able to resolve the dispute this way, you may wish to ask for help from people like a counsellor, mediator, elder, religious adviser, or legal adviser.

 For as long as he could remember, his parents had been arguing.
 They had argued before the divorce.
 They had continued after the divorce.
 They argued about little things like Nick's bedtime.
 They argued about big things like who should pay child support.

 The worst part was that they were constantly arguing in front of Nick.
 They argued on the front porch when he was picked up.
 They argued over the phone when he was trying to sleep.
 Once they had even argued at his school play!
-Nick had been embarrassed in front of the other kids, their parents and his teachers.
-It had taken him a long time to forgive them for that, but it didn't change anything.
+Nick had been embarrassed in front of the other kids, their parents, and his teachers.
+It had taken him a long time to forgive his parents for that, but it didn't change anything.
 They just kept on arguing.

 Nick's favourite teacher, Mr. Adamson, noticed that he seemed unhappy and that his grades were dropping.
-One day, he asked him if there was anything he wanted to talk about.
-Nick was so glad to have someone other than his parents to talk to, that before he knew it, he had told Mr. Adamson all about his parents' arguments and how they made him feel.
+One day, he asked Nick if there was anything he wanted to talk about.
+Nick was so glad to have someone other than his parents to talk to that before he knew it, he had told Mr. Adamson all about his parents' arguments and how they made him feel.

 With Nick's permission, Mr. Adamson called both of Nick's parents.
 He explained to them how Nick was feeling responsible for their arguments and how it was affecting him.
 It was hard for Nick's parents to hear what their behaviour was doing to him, but they began to see that it needed to change.

 Later that week, his dad decided to call the family counsellor his doctor had recommended when he and Nick's mom had separated.
 At first, Nick's dad went alone, but after a couple of sessions, the counsellor encouraged him to ask Nick's mom to join them.
-Nick's mom was afraid the counselling session would turn into another argument, but she thought she should give it a try for Nick's sake.
+Nick's mom was afraid the counselling session would turn into another argument, but she decided to give it a try for Nick's sake.

 Although it wasn't easy, they met with the counsellor a few times and came up with ways to keep Nick out of their conflict.
-They both agreed that no matter how angry they felt with each other, they loved Nick more, and they needed to focus on him.
-They decided that if there was a problem, they would communicate through e-mail or meet with the counsellor again to talk it through.
+They both agreed that no matter how angry they felt with each other, they loved Nick more and needed to focus on him.
+They decided that if there was a problem, they would communicate through email or meet with the counsellor again to talk it through.

 Nick felt relieved that he wouldn't have to listen to the arguing anymore.
 He was sure that things would get better.